-This technical change is responding to increasing bycatch stock relative scarcity and also reflects the market effect in which changing consumer preferences for "sustainable" seafood establishes a demand-pull price effect and a market large enough in many fisheries for increasing technology embodied in capital and for research and development (R&D) (Squires and Vestergaard in press 2013b).
-The continued growth of information technology and its falling costs give a technology-push thrust to bycatch-saving technical change is biased (because the relative proportion of bycatch to target species declines), and is always comprised of disembodied and usually embodied technical change.
+This technical change is responding to increasing bycatch stock relative scarcity and also reflects the market effect in which changing consumer preferences for "sustainable" seafood establishes a demand-pull price effect and a market large enough in many fisheries for increasing technology embodied in capital and for research and development (R&D).
+The continued growth of information technology and its falling costs give a technology-push thrust to bycatch-saving technical change.
+Bycatch-saving technical change is biased (because the relative proportion of bycatch to target species declines), and is always comprised of disembodied and usually embodied technical change.